 3.4.1 All positions are given their authority by members.
 The Leaders and those they lead must work together while maintaining discipline and mutual respect.
 All members are expected to support and follow lawful orders and directives of the Chain of Command.

-3.4.2 If a member feels compelled to disobey or openly reject the Chain of Command, that member should immediately withdraw from the militia, without prejudice.
+3.4.2 If a member feels compelled to disobey or openly reject the Chain of Command, that member should immediately withdraw, without prejudice.

 Provisions are available to remove members who discredit the militia.
 (See item 4.2)